Weak Japan economic data bolsters new PM's hand on stimulus

 Finance Minister Taro Aso said he was paid a courtesy visit by BOJ Governor Masaaki Shirakawa on Friday in which the two agreed to hold talks on issues including coordinating policy.

-"If excessive rises or falls in the yen due to speculation cause trouble for a lot of people, intervention would be a powerful tool, so there's no reason why we would not use it," Aso said.

-Asked whether Japan's efforts to ease monetary policy and weaken the yen may lead to competitive currency devaluations, he added: "It's wrong to say Japan is intervening unreasonably."
+Abe has threatened to change the law which guarantees the central bank's independence if it does not pursue more aggressive easing.

-Weak factory output data on Friday, which fell a steeper than expected 1.7 percent in November, more than triple the median market forecast for a 0.5 percent drop, should bolster Abe's hand in urging more easing.
+Potentially adding more pressure on the BOJ was Japanese factory output data on Friday that fell a steeper than expected 1.7 percent in November, more than triple the median market forecast for a 0.5 percent drop.
+That followed a 1.6 percent gain in October, the first rise in four months.

 Japanese manufacturing activity also put in a bleak performance in Friday's Markit/JMMA Japan Manufacturing Purchasing Managers Index (PMI) for December, which declined at its fastest pace in more than three years.